borango/borango.github.io/data-privacy/policy/forge/read-only-app/index.md

 * https://cdn.jsdelivr.net/npm/@hpcc-js/wasm/dist/index.js
 * https://cdn.jsdelivr.net/npm/@hpcc-js/wasm/dist/graphviz.js

+All in all, Atlassian counts that as "3 domains".

 Atlassian's wording of "share data with 3 domains" is a reference that it is technically possible to append information (e.g. as URL parameters) while requesting images or Javascript libraries.
 This would be a way to leak data outside of Atlassian Cloud.
 **Our app** does not do that.